-The Augusta and Arts West trolley routes will end on Sunday, Oct.
-29, for the season.
+The Augusta and Arts West trolley routes ended on Sunday, Oct.
+29th, for the season.
 The two routes will resume in May 2018.

 Motorists throughout the state need to be constantly aware of roaming white-tailed deer.
 Despite a persistent rumor, neither the S.C.
 Department of Natural Resources nor any other state agency will compensate motorists for injuries or damages resulting from deer collisions.

 Everyone who shares a home with a pet should have a basic pet first-aid kit on hand.